wavefrontHQ/docs/pages/doc/tracing_basics.md

 If you have already instrumented your code with a 3rd party distributed tracing system such as [Jaeger](jaeger.html) or [Zipkin](zipkin.html) you can set up a [tracing-system integration](tracing_integrations.html) to forward the trace data to Wavefront.
 The integration sends the data through a Wavefront proxy.

-If you have not yet instrumented your code, you can do so by using one or more Wavefront observability SDKs:
+If you have not yet instrumented your code, you can do so by using Wavefront observability SDKs:

-* If your application is built with various popular application frameworks, you can obtain trace data from each supported framework by setting up a corresponding framework-level observability SDK.
+* If your application is built with a supported application framework, you can obtain trace data by setting up a corresponding framework-level observability SDK.
 This is the simplest approach, because a framework-level SDK produces out-of-the-box metrics, histograms, and trace data for the APIs supported by the instrumented framework.
-See [Instrumenting Your App for Tracing](tracing_instrumenting_frameworks.html) for a list of supported frameworks and for information about setting up the SDKs.
+See [Instrumenting Your App for Tracing](tracing_instrumenting_frameworks.html).

-* If your application includes critical methods that are not handled by any supported framework, you can use the Wavefront OpenTracing SDK to obtain trace data from them.
+* If your application includes critical methods that are not handled by any supported framework, you can use the Wavefront OpenTracing SDK to obtain trace data.
 This is also a good choice if you want to use custom annotations to tag your traces. <!---  See XX for a list of supported programming languages and for links to the setup and usage steps. --->

 The Wavefront observability SDKs let you to choose whether to send trace data through a Wavefront proxy or directly to the Wavefront service.
 Using a Wavefront proxy is generally recommended. <!--- See XX for guidelines for choosing a proxy vs. direct ingestion. --->